Should you stay away from nanotechnology in sunscreen?

 Nanoparticles in sunscreens are safe.
 Just avoid the spray kind.

 Have you ever used sunscreens with nanoparticles?
+Share your thoughts in the comments below.

 Take The Guesswork Out Of Skincare Shopping